oxinabox/Kaldi-Notes/tidigits/eval.md

 cat 1.ph.txt.wfsts | awk 'BEGIN{FS = " "}{ if (NF>=4) {print $1," ", $2," ",$3," ",$4;} else {print $1;};}' > 1.ph.txt.fsts
 ```

-Notice that in the first step the model (final.mdl)  was also used.
+Notice that in the first step the model (`final.mdl`)  was also used.
-The output of the first step is in the Compact Latice form which is not ammniable to being worked with by scripts like int2sym.
+The output of the first step is in the Compact Lattice form which is not amenable to being worked with by scripts like int2sym.
-The secondset expands it, making it a FST.
+The second set expands it, making it a FST.
-Third step is simply subsituting the phone symbols into the output.
-It is worth looking perhaps at 1.ph.txt.fsts, notices that the weights are only at start word phones.
+Third step is simply substituting the phone symbols into the output.
+It is worth looking perhaps at `1.ph.txt.fsts`, notices that the weights are only at start word phones.
 It is also however hard to read as it have hundred of empty string states ('<eps>').
-Notice also there are 2 weights (this is the Graph Weight and the Accustic Weight).
+Notice also there are 2 weights (this is the Graph Weight and the Acoustic Weight).
 As there are 2 weights, this is not in a valid format for OpenFST.
 Thus the four line (the Awk Script) removed them all.

-With that done we now have something that looks like a collection txt.fst, however it is still increbly willed with epsilon states.
+With that done we now have something that looks like a collection txt.fst, however it is still very filled with epsilon states.

 Now to draw it up.
 Capturing the utterance `ad_174o2o8a` again, we will draw it: